15 Brindle Dog Breeds Bringing Stripes Back in Style

 Unfortunately, research indicates brindle-colored dog breeds are less attractive to pet owners and may more commonly be left at shelters, Woodman says.
-However, several of the brindle dog breeds on this list hold spots in the top 20 most popular dog breeds in America, according to the American Kennel Club, with the French bulldog taking the number two spot behind only the Labrador retriever.
+However, several of the brindle dog breeds on this list hold spots as the most popular dog breeds in America, with the French bulldog taking the silver medal behind only the Labrador retriever.

 "French bulldogs make great companions given their small stature and agreeable nature," Woodman says.

-Fit for loving families, the friendly French bulldog has an easy temperament well-suited for first-time dog owners and/or apartment dwellers.
+Fit for loving families, the friendly French bulldog has an easy temperament well-suited for first-time dog owners and apartment dwellers.

 These lackadaisical loungers carry almost no body fat along with short hair coats, with the brindle pattern being just one variation the breed is born with—greyhounds range from black, white, blue, to red, brindle, and fawn.